alison-t/alison-t.github.io/essays/start-of-something-new.md

 It happens to be one of the most exciting parts of Computer Science, too.

 ## JavaScript?
-Is that just Java's full name?
+Is That Just Java's Full Name?

 Going into ICS 314: Software Engineering I, at the University of Hawaii at Manoa (UHM), all I knew was that JavaScript was a programming language that existed--and that maybe, "Java," was just short for, "JavaScript."
 After going through freeCodeCamp's challenges of, "Basic JavaScript," and "ES6," I have learned that the latter is not quite the case.
 While I have come to find similarities between the two, making the initial introduction to JavaScript a smoother transition, Java and JavaScript have differences as well.